 Beacons detect a device’s location down to 1 meter using small Bluetooth devices that send Low Energy signals (BLE) to smartphone and tablets in proximity.
 This method requires the Bluetooth on a user's device to be turned on, and for the user to have opted-in to receive signals before beacons can detect it.
 In-store beacons can emit signals for over five years and cost very little.

 A good method would be to target offers at consumers when they are in your store or nearby so that they are more persuaded to make a purchase.

-With the right strategy and technologies, bricks-and-mortar stores could thrive, and Facebook Advertising is a great way to begin.
+With the right strategy and technologies, bricks-and-mortar stores could thrive, and Facebook geo-targeting is a great way to begin.
 Not only do consumers still love high street shopping, it is convenient and a great way to power brand and retailer success.